Hiking Tiger’s Nest on Bhutan Trip with Excursion2Inda

-It is, therefore, advisable to time the hike in such a fashion that a visitor reaches there much before 12 pm or after 1 pm.
+It is, therefore, better to time the hike in such a fashion that a visitor reaches there much before 12 pm or after 1 pm.
 Normally, it takes half an hour to around forty minutes to explore the Monastery from inside.
-The Monastery consists of four main temples and several caves and atmosphere inside are quite mystical.
-Tourists have to submit all their stuff outside.
-Please be mindful that photography is strictly prohibited inside Tiger’s Nest.
+The Monastery consists of four main temples and several caves.
+Atmosphere inside the monastery is quite mystical.

 It is better to carry sufficient quantity of water on the hike.
-There is just one cafe on the midway where guests can get water.
+There is just one cafeteria on the midway where guests can get water.
 Visitors should also be mindful of the fact that weather can play a spoilsport any time in Bhutan.
-It is better to keep one day spare in a kitty for this hike.
+It is better to keep one day spare in the kitty for this hike.
 While doing the hike, it is preferred to wear hiking shoes.

 For Bhutan tour packages and a hiking trip to Tiger’s Nest, please write to email@example.com.
 You can also call at +91-9163580464.
 WhatsApp @+91-8653026505 or @+91 – 9875310291